 A credit score is a 3-digit number that is meant to represent your credit risk, or how likely you are to default on a loan.
 This credit rating is calculated based on the information in your credit report, which lists your current and recent credit accounts.

 To use an analogy, your credit report is like your school transcript: it is a list of your current and recent credit accounts and how well you did in paying them off on time.
-Your credit score rating is more like your overall GPA: a number that sums up all of that credit history information into one tidy package.
+Your credit score rating is like your overall GPA: it sums up all of that credit history information into a single number.

 While there are many different versions of credit scores, most lenders use a FICO credit score.
 Another credit score, called the VantageScore, was developed by the three major credit bureaus: Equifax, Experian, and TransUnion.
 The VantageScore is primarily used for educational purposes rather than lending decisions.

-Both the VantageScore and the FICO credit score range from 300 to 850, with lower numbers representing a higher likelihood of defaulting on a loan (“bad credit”) and higher numbers representing a lower likelihood of defaulting on a loan (“good credit”).
+Both the VantageScore and the FICO credit scores range from a low of 300 to the highest score of 850.
+Lower numbers represent a higher likelihood of defaulting on a loan, which is considered bad credit, while higher numbers represent a lower likelihood of defaulting on a loan, which is considered good credit.

 If you ever want to buy something using credit instead of cash—a house or a car, for example—you’ll likely want to have a good credit score.
 Your credit score is what lenders use to decide whether or not they should loan you money and what the terms of that loan should be.